dwyl/start-here/README.md

 ### Which Datbase?

-- Postgres
+- Postgres - The best relational dabase for
-- MongoDB
+- MongoDB  - Good balance of features, performance and ease of use.
-- CouchDB
+- CouchDB  - Great reliability, master-master replication and simplicity.

 Having recently used MongoDB for a client project I'm swaying towards using it for my next app.
 But I'm a huge fan of CouchDB.
-I will need to spend a bit of time investigating a few features tomorrow...
+We need to spend a bit of time investigating features before deciding...